PromptQuorumPromptQuorum

 Error 10: Model Stops Generating Mid-Response

-Where Can You Find More Help?
+Where to Find More Help

 For hardware-specific issues on laptops (thermal throttling, battery drain), see How to Run Local LLMs on a Laptop.
-For security and privacy configuration questions, see the Local LLM Security & Privacy Checklist.
-The Ollama GitHub issues page (github.com/ollama/ollama/issues) and the r/LocalLLaMA subreddit are the most active community resources for model-specific bugs.
+For security and privacy configuration questions, see Local LLM Security & Privacy Checklist.
+The Ollama GitHub issues page (github.com/ollama/ollama/issues) and r/LocalLLaMA subreddit are the most active community resources for model-specific bugs.

 Sources